DS-15-Project-1/CSP-Data-Container/README.md

 ## Usage

-When you run this container using docker-compose up, it will:

 - To access the Jupyter notebook:
 - Run docker-compose up in the directory containing your docker-compose.yml file.
 - go to the terminal inside of your container with docker exec -it client-jupyter /bin/bash and type "jupyter server list"
-- Open a web browser and go to http://localhost:8888/?token=your_token_here (replace wit token= from the output of your "jupyter server list" command)
+- Open a web browser and go to http://localhost:8888/?token=your_token_here (replace with token= from the output of your "jupyter server list" command)
-- You should see the Jupyter Lab interface where you can access the seismic data fromt the "notebooks" directory.
+- You should see the Jupyter Lab interface where you can access the seismic data from the "notebooks" directory.

 ## Project Structure

 - Dockerfile: Contains the instructions for building the Docker image.
 - docker-compose.yml: Defines the services and configuration for running the container.

-- df_access.py allows your to read the data from parquet files